levelupcc/level-up/_pages/before-an-event/psychosocial-underpinnings-of-security-training/3-raise-lower-pressure.md

 - ...help people confront fears and learn from past experiences in an effective manner?
 - ...allow people to talk about sensitive issues, in a way that doesn't cause distress or fear?

 These are all important questions for security trainers.
 Most importantly, the distress caused by re-experiencing past traumatic experiences can in fact be harmful.
 (This will be discussed more in relation to traumatic stress further on.)
+<br><br>

+## Primum non nocere!
+(Above all else, Do No Harm!)

-However, trainers should keep in mind one of the most fundamental ethical tenets:
+Trainers should keep in mind one of the most fundamental ethical tenets, seen in the title above - Do No Harm!

-##### *Primum non nocere!
-(Above all else, Do No Harm!)*

 Below is a list of “Dos” and “Don’ts” when facilitating conversations about disturbing material, which will reduce the possibility of causing harm:

 ### DO...
 - Create space for people to talk about what is important to them.